Policy

 Stage 4: Departments/ Ministries implement

-Cabinet is the apex policy organ of Government.
+Cabinet is the APEX policy organ of Government.
 The Constitution (Article 111(2)) empowers Cabinet to determine, formulate and implement policies of the Government.
 Cabinet is therefore responsible for ensuring an effective and efficient policy development and management machinery.
 Uganda’s national development policies are informed by various aspects.
 The Winning Party’s Manifesto is the basic source of Government policy and Cabinet has developed a series of tools to guide the translation of election commitments into government programmes.
 To guide the systematic and coherent implementation of public policy, government has put in place a national planning framework for defining its priorities and determining resource allocation modalities.

 Policies are organized along sectors and in most cases the development of policy is done by the relevant line Ministry.
 When a Ministry identifies the need for a policy, it goes ahead to prepare a Draft Cabinet Memorandum based on guidelines provided by the Cabinet Secretariat.
 When a policy proposal has financial, legal or personnel implications, the sponsoring Ministry must obtain a certificate from the Ministry of Finance, Planning and Economic Development, or Justice and Constitutional Affairs or Public Service, as the case may be, to confirm that the resources required will be available to implement the proposed policy.